semaphoreP/codeastro/Day3/tutorial_doc/README.md

 * Installation instructions
 * Quick-start guides, tutorials, and code examples
-* How users might cite/give credit to your code in their work, as well as a list of folks who have contributed to your code
+* How users might cite/give credit to your code, as well as a list of folks who have contributed to your code
 * A change-log: how your code has evolved with different versions/releases
 * How users might contribute to your code and/or report issues